phillip-haydon/philliphaydon.com/Snow/_posts/2014-05-03-managing-your-azure-storage-account-with-zudio.md

 Infact, I'm sorry to say...
 Azure Storage Explorer was the worst.
 When I attempted to refresh a queue, nothing happened.
 I had to add a second queue, then swap between each queue in order to review the list.
 Most of the buttons don't seem to do anything at all.

 Then I remember [Mark Rendle][2] tweeted me about his [Zudio][1] site.
-Funally enough he got a mention on the blog post.
+Funnily enough he got a mention on the blog post.
 I decided to login and check it out again.

 [![][4]][1]